Diversity and Inclusion at Emory

 Emory University strives to provide a welcoming, diverse and inclusive campus as an essential part of a community of academic excellence.

 Emory's traditions of ethically based personal and institutional engagement in all our learning and working environments seek to build a community of shared excellence for all students, faculty and staff.
 Read profiles of Emory students discussing what diversity means to them.

 Emory University is committed to building and maintaining community and diversity in every department, program and office.
-This guide identifies offices and programs that are specially dedicated to examining and addressing issues of access, equity and inclusion as resources for the community at large.